brendaalbuq/brendaalbuq/README.md

 ### 📫 Contact

-- 🌍 LinkedIn (coming soon)
+- 🌍 www.linkedin.com/in/brenda-santos-de-albuquerque
-- 📧 your.email@example.com
+- 📧brenda.albuquerque@outlook.com

-> “Security is not just about systems — it’s about people.”
+> “Security is not just about systems, it’s about people.”